marcelosimim/marcelosimim/README.md

 ### Hi there 👋

-- 📚 I'm currently in the 7th period of the Information Systems course at IFMG.
+- 📚 I'm currently in the last period of the Information Systems course at IFMG.
 - 📱 I'm an iOS Developer and I currently work at CI&T.

  <div style="display: inline_block;"><br>